 Every September we begin a programme of catch up tuition in maths for over 7,000 pupils in hundreds of schools across England and the UK.
 The reasons schools choose to use Third Space Learning vary, but common themes tend to be: a need to plug gaps and fix misconceptions, preparing Year 6 for SATs, reducing teacher workload, and developing reasoning skills.

-This year, when primary and secondary schools return in September for the 2020-21 academic year, things are going to be a little different.
-In this article we aim to give an idea of what the catch up tuition programme from Third Space Learning will look like, and how we hope it will support your pupils after the uncertainty of recent months.
+When primary and secondary schools return in September for the 2020-21 academic year, things are going to be a little different.
+In this article we aim to give an idea of what the catch up maths intervention from Third Space Learning will look like, and how we hope it will support your pupils after the uncertainty of recent months.

 With most pupils having missed at least 3 months of classroom lessons before breaking up for the summer holidays, pupils are likely to have significantly larger knowledge gaps than would usually be expected in September.